hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 ![20240909-152051]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152051.png){: .align-center}

-I'd like to compare different net topology generation methodologies using two example nets and explain our motivation.
+I'd like to compare different net topology construction methodologies using two example nets and explain our motivation.
 Case 1 represents a net composed of non-critical pins, while Case 2 includes a critical pin.
 The physical locations of pins are identical in both cases.

 ![20240909-152059]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152059.png){: .align-center}

-Here, we have RSMT, a commonly used algorithm.
+Here, we have RSMT, one of the most common algorithms in this area.
 RSMT stands for Rectilinear Steiner Minimum Tree.
 Its goal is to connect pins with minimal wirelength.
 FLUTE and REST are notable works in this field.